 It was bought from Sir Francis Cook and the Trustees of Cook Collection with the help of the Art Fund and a Treasury Grant in the year 1955.

-This means that this extraordinary work of art can still be admired in Scotland’s capital today, along with countless other priceless masterpieces from a wide variety of art movements.
+This means that this extraordinary work of art can still be admired in The Scottish National Gallery, along with countless other priceless masterpieces from a wide variety of art movements.

 More interesting facts about Old Woman Frying Eggs by Diego Velázquez